-LEGISLATIVE ISSUE MFN POSITION OUTCOME Credentialing Branch MFN supported the proposed Credentialing Branch funding.
-The legislature approved \$7.5 million, an increase of \$1.2 million over FY 2019.
+A CONTROL OF THE CONT LEGISLATIVE ISSUE MFN POSITION OUTCOME Child Care Scholarship (Subsidy) Program MFN supported the proposed funding for the Child Care Scholarship (Subsidy) Program.
+The legislature approved \$139.8 million, an increase of \$15 million over FY 2020.
+Credentialing Branch MFN supported the proposed Credentialing Branch funding.
+The legislature approved \$7.7 million, an increase of \$120,000 over FY 2020.
 Pre-K Expansion MFN supported the proposed funding for prekindergarten expansion.
-The legislature approved an appropriation of \$48.8 million, an increase of \$5.1 million over FY 2019, made possible by State supplemental grants for full-day pre-K. (The expiration of a federal \$15 million Preschool Expansion Grant was offset by an allocation of special funds from the State gaming revenue "lockbox.")
-Division of Special Educati on/ Early Intervention Services Healthy Families / Home Visiting MFN supported the proposed funding for Healthy Families / Home Visiting programs.
-The legislature approved \$4.6 million, the same amount appropriated in FY 2019.
+The legislature approved an appropriation of \$93.7 million, an increase of \$13.2 million over FY 2020.
+(Additional note: The Governor also proposed and the General Assembly approved a further \$45.6 million in "unallocated" funds for Pre-K/early childhood expansion in alignment with the goals of "The Blueprint for Maryland's Future."
+This amount included: \$20 million for Pre-K Expansion; \$14 million for professional development; \$6.5 million for Judy Centers; \$3 million for Family Support Centers; and \$2 million for Infants and Toddlers.)
+Division of Special Educati Division of Special Education/ Early Intervention Services Healthy Families / Home Visiting MFN supported the proposed funding for Healthy Families / Home Visiting programs.
+The legislature approved \$4.6 million, the same amount appropriated in FY 2020.
 Infants and Toddlers Program MFN supported the proposed funding for the Infants and Toddlers Program.
-The legislature approved \$10.4 million, the same amount appropriated in FY 2019.
-Governor's Office of Children Home Visiting and School Age Programs MFN took no position on the Administration's proposed funding.
+The legislature approved \$10.4 million, the same amount appropriated in FY 2020.
+(See additional note in "Pre-K Expansion" above.).

+Governor's Office of Children

+Home Visiting and School Age Programs

+MFN took no position on the Administration's proposed funding.
 Home Visiting programs, School Age programs, and others will be funded as determined by local priorities; funds are unfixed.